 Researchers aren’t sure if vitamin D can keep you from getting MS in the first place.
 Your body makes most of the vitamin D it needs from sunlight on your skin.
 People in northern climates like Scotland and Scandinavia are more likely to have MS compared with those who live in much sunnier climates.
 Studies show that people who get more sunlight and more vitamin D in their diets have a lower risk for MS overall.

-There's some evidence that vitamin D might slow MS and make the disease less severe.
 Studies have found a link between higher vitamin D levels in the blood and less active disease, fewer lesions in their brain and spinal cord, and fewer relapses of symptoms.